-Shares in S&P heavyweight Apple Inc fell for a second straight day on news that China had widened curbs on iPhone use by state employees, requiring staff at some central government agencies to stop using their mobiles at work.
+S&P heavyweight Apple was on track for its second straight day of losses, down 3.5%, after news China widened curbs on iPhone use by state employees, requiring staff at some central government agencies to stop using their mobiles at work.

 Bloomberg reported that China planned to broaden the iPhone ban to state firms and agencies.

-The drag from Apple, its suppliers and companies with large China exposure pushed the S&P 500 technology sector lower making it the biggest percentage decliner among the benchmark’s 11 major sectors during the session.
+The drag from Apple, its suppliers and companies with large China exposure pushed the S&P 500 technology sector down 1.9%, making it the biggest percentage decliner among the benchmark’s 11 major sectors.

-Investors were also warily anticipating inflation readings from August, due out in a week.
+Investors uncertain about the Federal Reserve’s path for interest rates awaited inflation readings from August, due out in a week.

 Bets on the Fed to leave interest rates unchanged in September stood at 93%, yet the chances for another pause in the November meeting were at a much lower 53.5%, according to the CME Group’s FedWatch Tool.